Chrono Trigger Guides

 Either way, the credits will roll, and end up on a still of the world with "The End", and if you leave it long enough, Crono and Marle's love theme will play (If that's what it's called – you know which one I mean).
 Either way, you'll have to reset on this screen, or it'll be on forever.

-12 13 endings, to view this one you'll need to defeat Lavos by any method after Crono is killed, but before restoring him back to life.
+The second of 12 endings, to view this one you'll need to defeat Lavos by any method after Crono is killed, but before restoring him back to life.

 The ending begins with everyone waking up in the End of Time.
 You'll take control of Marle, so talk to the Elder, and he will inform you that the gate is weakening, and that everyone should return to their own time.
 Resilient as always, Marle tries to convince everyone to journey through time in order to save Crono, but everyone is heartless and leaves Lucca and Marle alone to travel back to the Present.
 But the Elder notices that they dropped something...